bideinsilence/.dot_files/README.md

 # My .dot_files

-My personal Vim and tmux configurations and nerd font
+My personal Vim and tmux configurations and a nerd font